We’re calling it early! Our i-escape experts reveal the best long-haul destinations for next year. Prepare for major wanderlust.

 Best place to stay: This stunning, back-to-nature island hideaway on a deserted beach has exemplary eco credentials and lush rainforest on your doorstep.

 4 Langkawi, Malaysia

-Nadine Mellor, Kids Collection and New Hotels Editor
+Nadine Mellor, i-escape Kids Collection and New Hotels Editor

 Shrouded in virgin rainforest, Langkawi’s famous dramatic peaks are best viewed from the SkyCab (the steepest cable car climb in the world) or curved suspension Skybridge in the northwest of the island.
 With increased flight frequencies from the UK and Europe, this ‘jewel of Malaysia’ has never been easier to explore.
 There’s an amazing array of bird and butterfly life to spot, and don’t miss discovering (by boat) the ancient geological formations and mangrove forests in UNESCO-listed Kilim Karst Geopark.
 In fact, there are at least 99 islands to explore.